mic-max/micmax.pw/_drafts/hack/crt-wii.md

   - Since less buttons are needed could go with some larger ones too.
 Stylistic preference.
 - Speaker - Nothing can really do with it.
 - Wii video output seems to be a bit off center, more to the left side so some text gets cut off
+- Built in capture card?
+Or ability to save clips to SD Card?
+- Overclocking?
+- Wireless Internet Connectivity, run an antenna wire up side of the tv inside.

 ## Similar DIYs